 Value Your Own Time

 Another VERY common content marketing blunder – is a small business spending a like time on time-bound marketing.
 Yes, write about things that are happening right now.

 Life Beyond Blogging and Social Media

 You may be taking the wrong approach if you think about where you would like your readers to see your content.
 Bring your content to your audience wherever they want to see it and how they want to see it: this means 360 videos, podcasts – whatever it takes.

 This might mean a partnership with a favourite charity they enjoy – your customer personas and social/Google analytics will help with this – or finding a way into their networks.
 Don’t be afraid to go niche; there’s quantity above quantity to be found there.

-After determining the purpose of your content and targeting your audience, planning, implementation, management, and evaluation of your content marketing strategy is of utmost importance to see how effective it was.
+After determining the purpose of your content and targeting your audience, planning, implementing, managing, and evaluating your content marketing strategy is of utmost importance to see how effective it is.
 All in all, however, content delivers the most long-term value to your business compared to other digital marketing methods.